thenerdery/dot-net-standards/Error_Handling.md

 ### Exceptions to MSDN Recommendations
 ####Creating Exceptions
 * Some classes MAY throw exceptions.
 Specifically, classes in lower modules (see Solution Structure) SHOULD throw exceptions if necessary.
 Additionally, they MAY define their own exception types when a .NET framework exception does not apply.
 * Methods SHOULD NOT return null.
-Unless clearly stated, methods should return an object that will not result in a NullReferenceException in higher modules.
+Unless clearly stated, methods SHOULD return an object that will not result in a NullReferenceException in higher modules.

 Connecting to the Solution Structure
 -------------------------------------------